Application Form - a completed application form must be submitted

 - mail us your original diploma (or official transcripts);

 - mail us a copy of your diploma that has been notarized by a person authorized to notarize documents in a Canadian jurisdiction (or official transcripts);

 - mail us a copy of your diploma that has been certified by a person authorized to practice law in a Canadian jurisdiction (or official transcripts);

 - request that your transcripts are sent directly from your school to the College; or

-- bring your original document to our office
+- bring your original document to our office (an appointment is required)

 All applicants must demonstrate proficiency in either English or French to be eligible for licensure.